axdelafuen/maui-xale-toolkit/README.md

 _Soon on NuGet.org_

+_A NuGet package is currently available on my GitHub account, but an access token is required to pull it remotely.
+Until the NuGet.org registry is set up, you will need to download it manually._

 ## Getting started

 In order to use the `Maui.XaleToolkit` you need to call the extension method in your `MauiProgram.cs` file as follows: